EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

 Notice in this image that an individual is working on their own branch of Modular Sensors.
 The way GitHub is structured, anyone can copy a repository and modify their copy.
 In much of society, this level of transparency and sharing is unusual.
 In the GitHub world this kind of activity is encouraged and regarded as a strength of the platform.
 When a repo is forked, the attribution of all original contributors is retained.
 Users who modify the fork can offer to merge their features back into the original repo (through a "pull request"), offering improvements and development capacity that the original team may not have considered or had time to contribute.

 You can easily switch between which branch is saved on your computer in GitHub Desktop by changing the "Current Branch" selection (this may not be a good thing if you change it unintentionally!).
-"Master" is the default branch for the Modular Sensors repo, and is considered to be the place were features have been tested and are ready for use.
+"Master" is the default branch for the Modular Sensors repo, and is the place were features have been tested and are ready for use.

 ### Managing your own sketches
 You just cloned a repository that we want to watch for updates, but you do not have access to send edits back to this repo.
 Also, you will be editing the sketches from the Modular Sensors repo for your own sensor stations, which may result in your files getting overwritten when you pull updates or "Fetch origin" from GitHub.
 For all of these reasons, we recommend that you create a new repository for your own sketches.

 - Create a new repository and name it *deployments* in your GitHub account as you did in the [GitHub Hello World tutorial](https://guides.github.com/activities/hello-world/#repository).
-For now we will make this a public repository, but if you may need to consider using a private repo for your organization's deployment sketches.
+For now we will make this a public repository, but you may need to consider using a private repo for your organization's deployment sketches.

 - Clone your *deployments* repo (as we did earlier in this episode) and make it a project in PlatformIO (as in Part 1 Episode 5).